AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 ### Step 2 : Design {#step-design}

-The Design panel contains 2 sub-panels for selecing the theme and branding banner:
+The Design panel contains two sub-panels for selecting the theme and branding banner:

 #### COMMUNITY SITE THEME {#community-site-theme}